pmcgrenery/WxBrief/README.md

 -   Main body of the page containing the relevant content.
 -   Footer at the bottom of the page containing social media links and copyright text.

-The website is broken into four different pages:
+The site is broken into four different pages:

 •   **Home**
 As the landing page for the site, this page clearly outlines what the site offers and presents a call to action on the screen to go to the briefing section.